Get a property report and suburb profile for any property in Highland Park

 Highland Park rental market trends

-The rental market in Highland Park has experienced notable growth, with house rents increasing 12.5% over the past year to $900 per week, while unit rents have seen a modest rise of 1.6% to $630 per week.
-This suburb continues to attract interest due to its appealing lifestyle and proximity to key amenities, making it a desirable location for both renters and investors.
+The rental market in Highland Park has experienced moderate growth, with house rents increasing by 5.9% over the past year to $900 per week, while unit rents have remained stable at $520 per week.
+This stability in unit rents, combined with the rise in house rents, reflects a balanced market, making Highland Park an attractive option for both renters and investors seeking steady returns in a well-established suburb.

 Suburbs near Highland Park